sveri/closp/README.md

 * Authentication provided by buddy (WIP)
 * reagent and datascript on frontend side (WIP)

+## FAQ
+### I get this warning: Uncaught Error: Invariant Violation: _registerComponent(...): Target container is not a DOM element.

+This will happen only in dev mode for every page where you did not explicitly register your clojurescript with.
+Look at dev.cljs for this line `:jsload-callback (fn [] (core/main))` and change the call to `(core/main)` how you need it for the page you are working on right now.

 ## License

 Copyright © 2015 FIXME